Indications, contraindications and subject preparations for exercise stress testing (exercise ECG)

 The most recently recorded 12-lead (resting) ECG should be at hand before start of exercise.
 Another resting 12-lead ECG is recorded just before start of exercise.
 These two recordings are compared in order to determine whether the patient has developed arrhythmias or morphological changes (particularly myocardial infarction, which is typically assessed using criteria for pathological Q-waves).

-The 12-lead resting ECG recorded before exercise is recorded using Mason-Likar’s limb lead placement (Figure 1), which implies that the limb leads are placed on the torso, instead of distally on the limbs (ECG limb lead placement has been discussed).
-Removal of chest hear will improve quality of the recording.
+The 12-lead resting ECG recorded before exercise is recorded using Mason-Likar’s limb lead placement (Figure 1, below), which implies that the limb leads are placed on the torso, instead of distally on the limbs (ECG limb lead placement has been discussed).
+Removal of chest hair will improve quality of the recording.